-This is the story of when Ida, Ingeborg, Anette, Barbro, Guro and Monings traveled on a three-day dog trip on Svalbard.
+This is the story of when Ida, Ingeborg, Anette, Barbro, Guro and Monings travelled on a three-day dog trip on Svalbard.
 About when the world took a break.
-About laughter, cold temperatures (-35 chillfactor to be exact), silence, frost in the mustache, dogpoop and northern lights.
+About laughter, cold temperatures (-35 chill factor to be exact), silence, frost in the moustache, dogpoop and northern lights.

 It’s Friday morning in the Arctic.
 Marcel who will be both guide and bodyguard the next thre days (that sounds tough, right) picks us up.
 We each throw our bags in the back of the car and Longyearbyen disappears behind us.
 The adventure awaits!

 We get an introduction to dog sledding; attaches the dogs to the sleds and behind us, the world disappears.
 It is as if nothing else exists.
 The sound of the sledges, the ringing from 28 dog collars and the deafening silence are all that remain.
 Running a dog team is magical.
 It tickles the soul.
 The dogs’ paws hit the snow so quietly with all their power.
 It is not heard.
 It’s like we’re flying.